kthenwhythen/tarkov-market-helper/README.md

 TMH is an in-game helper for tracking market prices.
 The program does not invade the game files in any way and only uses screen images.

 The project is currently not working and is frozen.
+You can look at forks to find a working version.

 `I highly recommend reading the "Known limitations" section`